Ahmedadelkhalil/Zikr/README.md

 # NEXT.JS Islamic App

-Kalam-Tayeb Islamic App By Ahmed Adel
+Zikr Islamic App By Ahmed Adel

 ## Technologies And Libraries The App Built With